Twigonometry/OSCP-Notes-Template/README.md

 You can also make use of the document outline feature (in the right-hand side panel) for an automatically generated contents page.

+#### Canvases

+Obsidian has a neat new feature called a Canvas which can be used to lay out notes in a free-flowing diagram.
+You can link existing notes, add images, and create canvas-embedded notes that only exist in the canvas.
+It's potentially useful for Active Directory sets - I've included an [[Active Directory Set.canvas|Example]] in the `Exam` folder.

 #### PDF Generation

 You can create a PDF of a note with the 'Export to PDF' button the kebab menu at the top of each note.